MEDHA-TIWARI/hello-world/README.md

 # hello-world
 Hey there!
-This is the first repository I'm making off!
-A new enthusiastic learner is now on GitHub!
+A very new enthusiastic learner is now on GitHub!
+It's Medha here and I love to learn new things!